AnibaShaikh/30-days-with-JS-PIAIC-UIT-BCC/Glow carda/readme.md

---just glow cards with an introduction to 3 silicon giants--
+--just glow cards with an introduction to 3 giants of silicon valley--